rockettheme/docs/Docs/joomla/platform/rocketlauncher_25.md

 :   1. **Next** This will lock in your language selection and take you to the next step in the installation process.
 [18%, 90%, nw]

-At this point, you will be asked to agree to the GNU General Public License that Joomla! is released under.
+At this point, you will be asked to agree to the GNU General Public License that Joomla is released under.
 All you need to do here is select **Next** (point 1) if you agree to the license terms.

 ![][installation_j25_4]